jgoulah/last-lecture/pres.md

 ## using #push topic to coordinate

-^ push trains in the topic and status
+^ started w/ push trains in the topic and status

 ^ soon pushbot thanks to asm, just appeared one day